raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 As an incredibly fecund bonus, we also get dynamically generated diagrams and a cleaner form of self-documenting code in the form of the descriptions that makes it easier for others to read and modify our domain objects.

+Whether we use the complete and rather heavyweight SCXML or build ourself a lightweight alternative, in many cases, modelling domain objects as state machines is a win.

 (end)

 ---